Canaanite religion: History

-Third and second millennia BC
+Third and second millennia BCE

 The literary sources appear in the form of ancient texts, uncovered in archaeological excavations.
-The earliest evidence of Canaanite religions come from the Ebla tablets, a series of texts inscribed on clay, found at Tell Mardikh, Syria and dated to the second half of the 3rd millennium BC.
+The earliest evidence of Canaanite religions come from the Ebla tablets, a series of texts inscribed on clay, found at Tell Mardikh, Syria and dated to the second half of the 3rd millennium BCE.
 They include lists of offerings to primary deities of the Canaanite pantheon (El, Baal and Dagon).
-In the late 3rd millennium to early 2nd millennium BC, the same Canaanite deities appear in personal theophoric name of Amorite people, whose homeland was located in the middle Euphrates and lower Khabur regions of northwest Syria.
-Additional light is shed by inscriptions of Idrimi, the 15th century BC king of Alalakh and the 14th–13th century BC tablets of Emar.
-By far the most substantial source of information is are Ugaritic texts, found near Ras Shamra, Syria (ancient Ugarit), dated around 1275 BC.
+In the late 3rd millennium to early 2nd millennium BCE, the same Canaanite deities appear in personal theophoric name of Amorite people, whose homeland was located in the middle Euphrates and lower Khabur regions of northwest Syria.
+Additional light is shed by inscriptions of Idrimi, the 15th century BCE king of Alalakh and the 14th–13th century BCE tablets of Emar.
+By far the most substantial source of information is the Ugaritic texts, found near Ras Shamra, Syria (ancient Ugarit), dated around 1275 BCE.
 Over three hundred of these texts attest to key Canaanite myths and legends, as well as incantations, prayers, hymns, votive texts, deity lists, festival catalogs, lists of sacrifices, ritual prescriptions or descriptions, liturgies, and omen texts.

-First millennium BC
+First millennium BCE

-During the first millennium BC, several distinct branches of Canaanite religion persisted.
-While the Hebrew Bible distinguishes Yahwism, practiced in the kingdoms of Israel and Judah, from Canaanite religion, many scholars classify it as one of the Canaanite religions.
+During the first millennium BCE, several distinct branches of Canaanite religion persisted.
+While the Hebrew Bible distinguishes Yahwism, practiced in the kingdoms of Israel and Judah, from Canaanite religion, many scholars classify it as one of the Canaanite religions, and Israelites as being a Canaanite people.
 Limited sources for religion in other parts of the Southern Levant, such as Mesha Stele (c.
-850 BC) from the land of Moab and the Deir Alla inscription (c.
-700 BC) with its unique dialect.
-In the broader region of Syria, Aramean religion is attested by sources such as the Tell Fekherya bilingual inscription (9th century BC), Stele of Zakkur (c.
-775 BC), Sefire steles (before c.
-740 BC) and the Hadad Statue (mid 8th century BC).
+850 BCE) from the land of Moab and the Deir Alla inscription (c.
+700 BCE) with its unique dialect.
+In the broader region of Syria, Aramean religion is attested by sources such as the Tell Fekherya bilingual inscription (9th century BCE), Stele of Zakkur (c.
+775 BCE), Sefire steles (before c.
+740 BCE) and the Hadad Statue (mid 8th century BCE).
 Phoenician religion is attested by texts discovered in and around modern Lebanon, such as the Yehimilk inscription (10th century), the Karatepe bilingual (c.
-720 BC) and the Yehawmilk Stele (5th–4th century BC).
+720 BCE) and the Yehawmilk Stele (5th–4th century BCE).

 Throughout the Hellenistic period, in the non-Jewish parts of Canaan, Greek religion spread alongside pre-existing Canaanite traditions rather than replacing them.
 There were plenty of similarities between both religions, and through a process of syncretism, Canaanite deities were given the names of the Greek equivalents.

 As the Phoenicians colonized the western Mediterranean (Punic people), there are also many texts attesting to Punic religion, such as the Carthage Tariff and Marseille Tariff (c.
-200 BC).
-While the Punic religion was a direct continuation of the Phoenician branch, significant local differences developed over the centuries following the foundation of Carthage and other Punic communities elsewhere in North Africa, southern Spain, Sardinia, western Sicily, and Malta from the 9th century BC onward.
-After the conquest of these regions by the Roman Republic in the 3rd and 2nd centuries BC, Punic religious practices continued, surviving until the 4th century AD in some cases.
+200 BCE).
+While the Punic religion was a direct continuation of the Phoenician branch, significant local differences developed over the centuries following the foundation of Carthage and other Punic communities elsewhere in North Africa, southern Spain, Sardinia, western Sicily, and Malta from the 9th century BCE onward.
+After the conquest of these regions by the Roman Republic in the 3rd and 2nd centuries BCE, Punic religious practices continued, surviving until the 4th century CE in some cases.